 If you are a fitness nut like me, carbohydrates are a valuable tool that shouldn’t just be cut out of your diet completely.
 However, the amount and type of carbohydrates you consume should match what your fitness goals are.
 I have had very different fitness goals at different times, and I want to take you through how I managed my carbohydrate intake through each of those phases.

-It’s very important to keep in mind that when I talk about carbohydrates below, I only include “hard” carbohydrates like rice, pasta, quinoa, potato, etc. I also eat a lot of vegetables like broccoli, asparagus, and cauliflower that contain carbohydrates, but I don’t measure them because they have so few calories and a minimal impact on my blood sugar.
+It’s very important to keep in mind that when I talk about carbohydrates below, I only include “hard” carbohydrates like rice, pasta, quinoa, potato, etc. I also eat a lot of low-carb vegetables like broccoli, asparagus, and cauliflower that contain carbohydrates, but I don’t measure them because they have so few calories and a minimal impact on my blood sugar.

 They are essentially “free food”.
 I probably get another 30-50 grams of carbs or more per day from vegetables.